denten-papers/xp-routledge/proposal.md

 of the field from "literary and linguistic computing" to the broader variety of practices in the "digital humanities" as the field exists today.

-[^ln-roots]: I took the option of combining the Background and Relevance chapters as suggested in the Guide to Submitted a Proposal for *Literature and Contemporary Thought* series.
+[^ln-roots]: I took the option of combining the Background and Relevance chapters (as suggested in the "Routledge Guide to Submitting a Proposal").

 ## Part II: Theory and Practice